 The Women's Health and Cancer Rights Act of 1998 ("WHCRA") requires notice that certain reconstructive surgery after a mastectomy is covered to the extent required by law.
-While each Plan provided coverage for such surgery prior to the enactment of this law and may continue to provide this coverage despite being a retiree-only plan, this paragraph provides notice of your rights under the law.
+While each Plan provided coverage for such surgery prior to the enactment of this law, this paragraph provides notice of your rights under the law.
 If a Participant receives benefits covered under the Plan in connection with a mastectomy and elects breast reconstruction, the Plan will provide coverage for:

-- all stages of reconstruction of the breast on which the mastectomy was performed; - surgery and reconstruction of the other breast to produce a symmetrical appearance; - prostheses; and - treatment of physical complications at all stages of the mastectomy including lymphedemas.
+- all stages of reconstruction of the breast on which the mastectomy was performed; - surgery and reconstruction of the other breast to produce a symmetrical appearance; - prostheses: and - treatment of physical complications at all stages of the mastectomy including lymphedemas.